Impostors and Beasts

 to prominence in the Church during the last days:

-- “But there arose false prophets also among the people, as among you, also, there will be false teachers who will privily bring in destructive heresies, denying even the Master that bought them, bringing upon themselves swift destruction.
-And many will follow their lascivious doings because of whom the way of the truth will be evil spoken of.
-And in covetousness will they with feigned words make merchandise of you” – (2 Peter 2:1-3).
+- “But there arose false-prophets also among the people, as among you also there will be false-teachers, men who will stealthily bring in destructive heresies, even disavowing the Master who purchased them, inflicting upon themselves swift destruction.
+And many will pursue their destructive ways, by reason of whom the way of truth will be maligned.
+And in greed with pretended words, they will make merchandise of you for whom the sentence from of old is not idle and their destruction does not slumber” - (2 Peter 2:1-3.
+Note the verbal allusions to Deuteronomy 13:1 and 32:6, LXX).

 Invariably,